Matriculation: Orientation & Advisement

 Obtaining the Assessment Score Report

-Students will receive an assessment score report immediately after they complete the assessment.
+Students will receive an assessment score report immediately after they complete an assessment in the Testing Center.
 Additional assessment score reports are released to the examinee only—photo identification is required.
 Included with the assessment score report is a placement recommendation for English, ESL, and/or math.
-The recommendation will be entered into SURF on a nightly basis, allowing students to enroll in the appropriate class.
+The placement will be entered into SURF immediately, allowing students to enroll in the appropriate class.

 Students who have questions about their placement after advisement and/or retesting should see a counselor.
 Counseling offices are located in Bldg.
 3700 on the Oceanside Campus, 760.795.6670 and in the Administration Building on the San Elijo Campus, 760.944.4449, x6670.